tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 <dx-codeblock>
 :::  java
-// Enter the bucket name in the format: BucketName-APPID.
-String bucketName = "examplebucket-1250000000";
+// Enter the bucket name in the format of `BucketName-APPID` String bucketName = "examplebucket-1250000000";

 // Set the name of the directory, which must end with a slash (/).